Skip to main content

 Interested in learning more about how to be a responsive bystander?
 Complete our program request form.

-We have three workshops that primarily focus on bystander intervention and IDEAS:
+We have a few workshops that primarily focus on bystander intervention and IDEAS:

 • Party IDEAS

 • What can you do before a party, during a party, and after a party to make sure that you and your friends have a good time?
 This program is interactive while teaching some important strategies on making sure everyone gets home safe after a party.
-Discussion focuses on risk reduction, bystander intervention, and working with campus resources.
-(45 minute - 1 hour workshop)
+Discussion focuses on bystander intervention and working with campus resources.
+(45 minutes - 1 hour workshop)

-• It is important to recognize how the identities of a potential bystander, victim, and perpetrator impact a bystander’s possible response.
-This program teaches important strategies for intervening a variety of situations.
-Discussion focuses on how violence impacts marginalized communities, applying the IDEAS models, and working with campus resources.
-(1.5 – 2 hour workshop)
+• It is important to recognize how bystander intervention can be used on an everyday basis.
+This program teaches important strategies for intervening in a variety of situations.
+Discussion focuses on understanding the barriers to intervening, how to apply IDEAS in everyday interactions with others, and working with campus resources.
+(45 minutes - 1 hour workshop)